FAQs

 The CNM operates Monday through Friday from 7:00 am – 7:00 pm.
 If you would like to access the CNM outside of those hours, you would need to be given permission by your SciCon on an active UWA and by the tool/process custodian of the SOP you want to access.
 The two types of off hours are Saturday & Sunday 7am-7pm or 24/7.
 The first option would give you access to the CNM any day of the week from 7am – 7pm.
 The 24/7 option would give you additional access overnight.
 Please note that off hours access does not include lab closures or holidays.

-What do I do if I'm arriving during off hours and don't have a physical badge?
+What do I do if I’m arriving during off hours and don’t have a physical gate pass or badge?

-If you have current user registration, are arriving during off hours and do not have a current badge, please email the CNM user office with your estimated date and time of arrival.
+If you have current user registration, are arriving during off hours, and do not have a current gate pass or badge, please email the CNM user office with your estimated date and time of arrival.
 A gate pass will be requested for your arrival and be available at the guard booth located at the main entrance to Argonne off Cass Avenue.
-You will need to return to the Argonne Welcome Center badging office during their normal business hours (Monday through Friday, 7:30 am - 3:30 pm) to obtain your user badge.
+You will need to return to the Argonne Welcome Center during their normal business hours (Monday through Friday, 7:30 am – 3:30 pm) to obtain your photo gate pass and prox card (if needed).